 Mental health is an undeniably important matter, yet most people don’t have access to the resources they need when they need help.
-At Social Work License Map, we have compiled a comprehensive list of resources for anyone seeking information about and/or help for a range of mental health issues.
+We have compiled a comprehensive list of resources for anyone seeking information about and/or help for a range of mental health issues.

 Our list spans diagnostic tools, research portals, government organizations, nonprofits, blogs, and phone hotlines devoted to addressing issues ranging from general mental illnesses and disorders such as autism, anxiety, depression, eating disorders, and substance abuse, to the specific needs of diverse populations, including LGBTQ youth, minorities, women, and veterans.
 Take a look at these resources, and we hope you find our list helpful!

 The National Association of Mental Illness is the largest nationwide mental health advocacy grassroots organization with hundreds of state organizations, affiliates, and volunteers.
 It is a hub for support groups, free education, raising awareness, and building community.

 This nonprofit provides community-based mental health services to adults, especially those suffering medical, social or substance-related comorbidities.

 The American Psychiatry Association is the largest professional membership organization of psychiatrists in the world.
 The APA website hosts “Let’s Talk Facts” brochures on a range of illnesses, professional resources for psychiatrists, psychiatric residents and medical students.
 It publishes up-to-date news, research, government policies and developments in psychiatry.

 This is the National Institutes of Health’s collection of resources from the National Library of Medicine.
 It includes information about conditions, treatments, patients, families, and friends, the latest research, drugs and supplements, terminology and definitions, videos, illustrations, and clinical trials.